 A typical pet hedgehog will usually live for 5-6 years if it has a healthy diet and proper care.
-We did research about the Hedgehog lifecycle and we have written the following article that may answer all questions regarding the lifecycle of a hedgehog.
+We researched the Hedgehog lifecycle and we have written the following article that may answer all questions regarding the lifecycle of a hedgehog.

 January Plus February

 Hibernation is the most efficient way for hedgehogs to survive winter.
-They are able to sleep and eat as much food in just two months, which they will use while hibernating until spring when temperatures are warmer again.
+They can sleep and eat as much food as in just two months, which they will use while hibernating until spring when temperatures are warmer again.

 A hibernation process starts after a Hedgehog has stopped molting (skin shedding) during summertime.
 So, this signals that he/she is ready to go into “winter mode.”
 Also, to prepare themselves, some may wake up early or stay active at night before entering their final slumber phase.
-There is a deep rest lasting several weeks where you might hear them shuffling around but not seeing any movement outside of feeding time.
+A deep rest lasts several weeks where you might hear them shuffling around but not seeing any movement outside of feeding time.

 When hedgehogs emerge from their winter slumber, they are in dire need of food and water to correct a shocking 1/3 decrease in body weight.
 While this is your chance for supplementation with the right nutrients, it’s also important not to overfeed.
 If there are too many reserves stored up before hibernation then chances rise that he will be malnourished come springtime again.

 According to the hedgehog lifecycle, the female pregnant hedgehog, after four weeks of hedgehog gestation, births a litter of up to six or seven hoglets.
-So, if your hoglet-born babies then you must make the hedgehog age chart and hedgehog weight chart as well.
+So, if you hoglet-born baby then you must make the hedgehog age chart and hedgehog weight chart as well.

-The mother spends her time hunting, but she always returns in order to feed her young while they are too small.
+The mother spends her time hunting but always returns to feed her young while they are too small.
 For example when it’s still breast milk only at first, to leave their nest without any help from another animal as long as possible before doing so themselves if the need arises.

 “Hoglet,” by the way, just means something like “young” according to an old Norse word meaning grandson which then evolved into English.

 Soon the hoglets hedgehog adult life will start and they become independent of their mother and start to explore alone.
-Now, it’s no time between the hoglets that will reach their adult life.
-Therefore, soon they will behave and act like an adult hedgehogs and will take care of them, independently.
+Now, there’s no time between the hoglets that will reach their adult life.
+Therefore, soon they will behave and act like an adult hedgehog and will take care of them, independently.